tamemo99/Job-Scheduler-Project/README.md

 Semesterprojekt 6: Serverless Distributed Data Processing Project

-This Project included a group of 5 members, each of them had a certain task/part to focus on.
+This Project was made by a group of 5 members, each of them had a certain task/part to focus on.

 *NOTE*: My part of this project focuses on the database and its interface. however I helped the other group members in other parts of the projects where ever they needed